 Wait eight to twelve weeks and Mama Cat will have done all the work for you.
 Some Mama Cats will even show kittens other than her own what to do.
 Congratulations, you now have a perfectly housebroken kitten!

 If only it were that simple.
-While this is the most ideal way to litter box train your kitty, it’s admittedly not always feasible.
+While this is the most ideal way to train your kitten, it's admittedly not always feasible.
 Situations are seldom ideal.

 Mama Cat might be feral and not know how to use a litter box herself.
 She maybe couldn't take care of her kitten.
 Whether the problem is she just didn't have much maternal instinct, not enough milk for the entire litter or illness or death, it often falls to caring humans to parent a kitten.

-It will take some time and lots of patience, (and maybe some elbow grease) but yes, you can train your kitten to use a litter box!
+It will take some time and lots of patience, (and maybe some elbow grease) but yes, you can absolutely litter box train your kitten!

 You can start the training when the kitten is four weeks old when she's ready to explore the world beyond Mama Cat's nest.
 She's both strong enough to walk and dig on her own and is eager to learn.
 A cat any younger than this needs to be stimulated in order to eliminate.
 At this point, you can show them what the litter box is.